-Autumn on the Northumberland coast brings spectacular views, crisp autumn walks and the chance to see seals, dolphins and seabirds.
+Winter on the Northumberland coast brings spectacular views, crisp and bracing walks and the chance to see seals, dolphins and migrant species of bird.

 For spectacular views of the coast and woodland walks head to Ros Castle or St Cuthberts Cave - places of fascinating history and natural beauty.

-Outside, explore the very well preserved Lime Kilns, take a walk on the castle headland, listen to the ghostly calls of seals drifting over the island and visit the small and peaceful Gertrude Jekyll garden.
+Lindisfarne Castle is now closed until 1 March 2022.However the grounds and garden remain open all year for bracing walks to explore the well preserved Lime Kilns or on the castle headland, listen to the ghostly calls of seals drifting over the island and visit the small and peaceful Gertrude Jekyll garden.
 The garden was designed to be at its best during the summer months, to coincide with when Edward Hudson was at his “holiday home” and is a riot of beautiful colours and fragrance until September, and after this time it’s a tranquil, sheltered spot to sit and take in the wonderful views.

-Be sure to pick up a souvenir from one of our shops on Holy Island and at Seahouses, or maybe even stay a bit longer with us in one of the 5 holiday cottages on Holy Island and at Low Newton.
+Be sure to pick up a souvenir ( or maybe even start some Christmas shopping!) from one of our shops on Holy Island and at Seahouses, or maybe even stay a bit longer with us in one of the 5 holiday cottages on Holy Island and at Low Newton.